-LIC Claim Settlement Ratio for Individual Death Claims by Sum Assured Gi...
+LIC Claim Settlement Ratio for Individual Death by Count of Claims Given...

 Life Insurance Corporation of India (LIC) is one of the financial institutions which have received permission from the Government of India to launch infrastructure bonds.